🔧 Expert automotive guides trusted by 250,000+ readers monthly

 Daily Driving Practicality

-1. Choose 5.5-ft CrewMax: best for city driving and tight garages.
+1. Choose 5.5-foot CrewMax: best for city driving and rear-seat comfort.

-3. Use deck rails: secure varied cargo quickly.
+3. Use deck rails: secure smaller loads before they slide.

 Contractor Hauling Capacity